HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md

 ## Creating a custom configuration file for use with the TinyMCE editor

-In order to customize the TinyMCE editor toolbar, plugins, style, and functionality, you need to create a tiny_config.jsp file.
+To customize the TinyMCE editor toolbar, plugins, style, and functionality, you need to create a `tiny_config.jsp` file.
+For example:

-A simple tiny_config.jsp file looks like this:
 ```jsp
 // JSP page imports
 <%@ page trimDirectiveWhitespaces="true" %>